jeffmaher/github-repo-starter-template/README.md

 ## Instructions

 This will guide you through getting setup with this repo's default files and practices.
+Skip a step or remove config files as relevant to your own workflows and needs.

 ### Create a new repo